Odysseus Acanthoplex: Plot

 Sutton speculated that the play partially unfolded as follows.
-Early in the play, Odysseus related the directions from Teiresias described in The Odyssey in which he was supposed to carry an oar far inland as a sacrifice to Poseidon.
+Early in the play, Odysseus related the directions from Tiresias described in The Odyssey in which he was supposed to carry an oar far inland as a sacrifice to Poseidon.
 He also related an oracle he received at Dodona telling him that he would be killed by his son.
 Believing that the oracle referred to Telemachus, he would have taken precautions against Telemachus killing him, but was unprepared when another son who he did not know of arrived and a fight ensued.
 The wounded Odysseus was brought on stage lamenting his wounds and denouncing the oracle for failing to predict that he would die at the hands of this stranger.
 Then Telegonus arrived on stage, and a recognition scene occurred in which Telegonus discovered that he killed his father and Odysseus realized that the oracle had come to pass.

 Webster, who believes that Niptra and Odysseus Acanthoplex are the same play, believes that the play began with Odysseus' return home to Ithaca and his recognition by Eurycleia, who in The Odyssey washed Odysseus' feet.